fkie-cad/SNAFUzz/Readme.md

 - A builtin WinDbg-Style Debugger used to create snapshots and root-cause crashes.
 - A framework for implementing target-specific input injection code.

-Snapshots can be produced by booting Windows 11 in the hypervisor, breaking in the builtin debugger and then using the `snapshot` debugger command or from (specialized) [Kernel Memory Dumps](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/complete-memory-dump), which can be relatively easily created by using WinDbg as a kernel debugger.
+Snapshots can be produced by booting Windows 11 in the hypervisor, breaking in the builtin debugger and then using the `snapshot` debugger command.
+Alternatively, (specialized) [Kernel Memory Dumps](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/complete-memory-dump) can be used as snapshots.
+These can be relatively easily created by using WinDbg as a kernel debugger.
-These snapshots are then loaded into the emulator.
+The snapshots are then loaded into the emulator.
 The emulator is a "full" system x64-emulator, based on a JIT engine.
 The JIT engine can be relatively simple, as we assume that both the host and the target are running x64 and we only JIT-compile one instruction at a time.
 The emulator is designed with the explicit goal of providing a good environment for fuzzing.